List of DC Comics characters: B: Black Bison

 Black Bison is the name of two supervillains in the DC Universe.

 The character, created by Gerry Conway and Pat Broderick, first appeared in The Fury of Firestorm #1 (June 1982).

 John Ravenhair

 Black-Cloud-In-Morning is a Native American who was raised in the modern world and legally renamed himself John Ravenhair.
 After being possessed by his ancestor, Bison-Black-as-Midnight-Sky, Ravenhair sets about avenging the wrongs committed against the Native American people.
 When removed from Bison's spirit, he occasionally acts for good, but is frequently a threat to Firestorm.

 During the Day of Vengeance event, Black Bison is killed by the Spectre during his crusade against magic.
-He is temporarily resurrected as a Black Lantern during the Blackest Night event and permanently resurrected following The New 52 continuity reboot.
+Black Bison was resurrected following The New 52 continuity reboot.

 Powers and abilities of Black Bison

 Black Bison is armed with a coup-stick that allows him to bring inanimate objects to life and manipulate weather.
 He is also trained in martial arts.